cumbof/MetaSBT/README.md

 | `--tmp-dir`              |         | ⚑         | Path to the temporary folder |
 | `--verbose`              | `False` |           | Print results on screen |
 | `--version`              |         |           | Print current module version and exit |

+#### Warning

+Please note that the `--flat-structure` option is not compatible with the `update` module for updating the database with new genomes.
+Thus, in case you will need to update the sequence bloom tree, there are no other options than building the database from scratch with the new set of genomes.

 ## Defining boundaries